odoo/documentation/content/applications/inventory_and_mrp/inventory/barcode/operations/receipts.rst

 .. image:: media/receipts02.png
     :align: center

 The picking appears.
-Scan items and/or fill in informations using the mouse and keyboard.
+Scan items and/or fill in information using the mouse and keyboard.

 .. image:: media/receipts03.png